lob/lob-python/examples/README.md

 ### Create letters from CSV

-An example showing how to dynamically create sample billing letters with variable data using Lob's [Letter API](https://lob.com/services/letters).
+An example showing how to dynamically create sample billing letters with merge variables using Lob's [Letter API](https://lob.com/services/letters).

 In order to run the program, enter: